 Anyway, I’m fighting off a semi-cold and trying my best not to get sick right now.
 I have a school field trip, doctors appointments, deadlines and most importantly, girls night out, this week.
 I’ve got to catch up on my sleep and still have a million and five things to do before next Thursday.

 So, what do I do when I’m feeling sick?
 I drink Emergen-C like there’s no tomorrow AND I eat kimchi.
 My husband swears there are healing powers in kimchi and I believe it.
 Kimchi jjigae (kimchi stew) is like our chicken noodle soup.
 And so I always like to make a big batch of kimchi jjigae, Korean kimchi fried rice (kimchee bokkeum bap) or some kind of rice bowl filled with kimchi when I’m starting to feel a little under the weather.

-This is my I don’t have a lot of time, I’m hungry and want to eat now, fast version of Korean kimchi fried rice (kimchee bokkeum bap). . it’s still absolutely delicious.
-I hope you enjoy this Korean kimchi fried rice (kimchee bokkeum bap). . and everyone needs to try this.
-Seriously.
+This is my I don’t have a lot of time, I’m hungry and want to eat now, fast version of Korean kimchi fried rice (kimchee bokkeum bap)… and it’s still absolutely delicious.
+You’ll love my easy take on this classic fried rice recipe!

 - Roasted sesame seeds

 - Gim – dried seaweed

 Use leftover bacon and rice you’ve got on hand, and many of the other ingredients you’re likely to have ready to go.
 And if not, don’t worry . . . top your fried rice bowl with what you’ve got!